 When woodlands are well designed and managed, they have the potential to yield significant social and economic benefits for generations to come.
 Climate adaptation requirements are one part of this.
 Opportunities for businesses and local communities may result.

-This was a timely conference to discover ways in which bold ambitions and targets for tree planting and increased woodland cover can be met in England.
-It examined:
+This timely conference examined the ways in which bold ambitions and targets for tree planting and increased woodland cover can be met in England.
+It focused on:

 - The developing business case for land owners and managers to become involved in woodland creation and management: grants, revenue and opportunity costs.